Call for Papers: SRS 10th Biennial Conference

 While we anticipate the majority of the conference to be delivered in-person, all plenary sessions will be livestreamed to remote delegates.
 Unfortunately, it is not possible to stream the in-person parallel sessions, but we will do our best to accommodate remote participation through having one session per each parallel session delivered online.
 Please indicate on your proposal whether you would need your session to be delivered online or in-person.

-The deadline for submissions to be submitted via the website is Tuesday, 1 September 2022, 11.59pm BST.
+The deadline for submissions to be submitted via the website is Wednesday, 21 September 2022, noon BST.
 We anticipate communicating decisions on submissions by Monday 31 October 2022.